-All essays are to be three to five or six to eight pages, typed and double spaced with standard font and margins.
+All essays are to be 4 to 5 (first and second) or 8 to 10 pages (third final), typed and double spaced with standard font and margins.
 Essays should focus on a single idea or issue, clearly stating your position at the beginning and then using evidence and reasoning to support your position.
 You are welcome to use your own life experience, current events, historical examples, or examples from fiction, but make sure it is relevant to your argument.
 I am looking for creative and critical thinking, not a report summarizing the material we study.
-Please attach your essay to an email and send it to email@example.com by the due date found on the syllabus and class schedule.
-I will also accept printed copies by hand or in my box at BCC.
+Please attach your essay to an email and send it to firstname.lastname@example.org by the due date found on the syllabus and class schedule.

 First Response Essay

 So far, we have covered Descartes, Spinoza, Leibniz, Locke & Hume.
 While you are welcome to write on any topic or issue we have discussed so far, here are some possible topics you can use for your response essay:

 1) While the Rationalists argue that truth is deductive, proceeding from certainties to additional certainties, the Empiricists argue that truth is inductive, acquired through experience and dependent upon additional experience.
 Assuming we use both induction and deduction each day, is there a difference between the two positions?
 What advantages and disadvantages do inductive and deductive strategies have?

 2) Locke argues for the distinction between primary objective and secondary subjective qualities, though he admits that both are imperfectly known through experience.
 Is there a discernable difference between objective and subjective properties, and is this difference categorical or relative?
 How should we distinguish the decently objective from the decently subjective?

 3) Hume argues that all human beliefs are assumptions, habits and prejudices, and that reason cannot show us truth beyond this.
 Does he make a good case?
 Can we know causation, substance and mathematics with certainty beyond mere assumption?